P05AE

 What P05AE means

-P05AE is stored when the ECM or brake control module detects a disagreement between brake pedal position sensor A and brake pedal position sensor B signals that exceeds a calibrated correlation tolerance.
-Modern vehicles often use two redundant brake pedal position sensors to ensure reliability in systems such as brake-by-wire, adaptive cruise control, collision avoidance, and engine torque reduction strategies.
+P05AE is stored when the control module detects a disagreement between brake pedal position sensor A and sensor B that exceeds a calibrated correlation tolerance.
+Many vehicles use two redundant brake pedal position sensors to ensure reliable pedal data for systems such as brake-by-wire, adaptive cruise control, collision avoidance, and engine torque reduction.

 A correlation fault means both sensors are individually within their electrical operating range, but their signals do not agree with each other within the expected tolerance.
-This can result from a mechanical issue such as a loose sensor mounting, a sensor that has shifted on the pedal bracket, an internal sensor failure producing a biased output, or wiring issues affecting one sensor more than the other.
+This can result from a mechanical issue such as a loose or shifted sensor on the pedal bracket, an internal sensor failure producing a biased output, or wiring problems affecting one sensor more than the other.

-Because brake pedal position data is safety-critical, the system may default to a conservative braking strategy or disable certain assisted driving features when this code is present.
-Full diagnosis requires monitoring both sensor signals simultaneously with a scan tool while the pedal is depressed through its full range.
+Because brake pedal position data is safety-critical, the system may default to a conservative strategy or disable certain assisted-driving features while this code is present.
+Full diagnosis requires monitoring both sensor signals simultaneously with a scan tool while the pedal is moved through its full range, then identifying which sensor diverges from the expected relationship.

 Common causes